 Thomas E. Burger Funeral Home Inc. in Hilton, New York.

 Tom is also a collector of vintage post cards.
 Click here to see Hilton & Hamlin's past as portrayed by old postcards.

 Upon graduating from high school, I attended Daemen College in Buffalo majoring in physical therapy, but realized it was not for me.
-The funeral director I did odd jobs for asked me to help him with a funeral and to consider a career in funeral service.
+The funeral director for whom I did odd jobs asked me to help him with a funeral and to consider a career in funeral service.

 This group was involved in many community events, as well as coordinating many college functions, which included a class trip to the Medical Examiners in Toronto.
 For my senior project, a classmate and I went to various health fairs in the area to educate both young and old about this fascinating profession.

 After graduating from Canton, I attended Clarkson University for business management, but I put those plans on hold to finish my requirements to become a licensed funeral director.
 I have been licensed since 1993.
 In that year, I came to Thomas E. Burger Funeral Home, where I stayed until 1999.
 I learned a lot about funeral service and helping people through difficult times, with the help of Mr. Burger.
 I procured employment back in my hometown for several years, but returned to the Burger Funeral Home in 2011.

 I am currently the President of the Rochester Genesee Valley Funeral Directors Association.
 Some of my interests outside the funeral home include golfing, fishing, hunting and the outdoors.
 Most of all I love water sports, including power boating, waterskiing and swimming.